QED1224/Toontown-Resources/Guide.md

 ## Did using Trap give Lure an accuracy boost? <a name="trap-1"></a>

-Yes, Trap would give any Lure gag an accuracy boost that was used on the same turn.
-Trap gags always count as a hit on the cog, regardless if the Trap is actually triggered or not.
+Yes, Trap gags always count as a hit on the cog, regardless if the Trap is actually triggered or not.
 If one again considers the conditions in the [bonus section](#bonus), Trap meets the following conditions.

 - It is not the same track as Lure;
-- It always counts as a hit on the target;
+- It always counts as a hit on the target

+Now, one of the following must also be true:

-- The Lure and Trap affect the same target
+- Both Lure and Trap are single-cog, and the target is the same.
+- The Trap is multi-cog.
+- The Lure is multi-cog.

+So, the only scenario in which Trap will not give Lure an accuracy boost is if both Lure and Trap are single-cog, and the target is different.

 Multiple Traps do give multiple boosts, with an accuracy boost of up to +60 to the Lure being possible.
 Of course, this requires multiple cogs in play for the Traps to be layed out.